 Launched in 2008, the Grand Pineapple Beach Resort brand offers guests an inviting setting to affordably enjoy the best beaches in the Caribbean.

-Currently offering locations in Antigua and Jamaica, Grand Pineapple Beach Resorts pair an all-inclusive resort experience with great beachfront locations and tremendous value, to provide guests with the best of what the Caribbean region has to offer - a warm, unpretentious welcome, friendly service and the pleasure of a wide and wonderful, white sand beach.
+Grand Pineapple Beach Negril pairs an all–inclusive resort experience with a great beachfront location and tremendous value, to provide guests with the best of what the Caribbean region has to offer – a warm, unpretentious welcome, friendly service and the pleasure of a wide and wonderful, white–sand beach.

 Located in the Exumas chain in the Bahamas, the Fowl Cay Resort offers six private one-, two- and three-bedroom villas outfitted with casually elegant furnishings to complement the stunning surroundings.

 At Fowl Cay everything is included in the price of your Villa, and then some.
 From meals and drinks to a dedicated golf cart, beach cruisers and even a motorboat for fishing or to explore neighboring beaches and cays.
 All villas are also equipped with a fully stocked kitchen, modern electronics, Molton Brown amenities and all the details of a true vacation beach home.

 The Private Villas of Sandals & Beaches are a collection of four spectacular beachfront homes that capture the very essence of fine Jamaican living.

 Located across the island, the homes each have a personality of their own from the stunning beauty of the 14-acre Rio Chico, to the laid back easy-going charm of Sundown, and from the luxurious pampering at Villa Plantana to the quiet peacefulness of Lime Acre, there is something for everyone in this collection of very fine private homes in Jamaica.